BobbyNicholls/GeoDemo/README.md

 ## Basic outline

 ## Changelog
+- 1.0.3 added date filtering, so you can specify and compare dates
 - 1.0.2 added sagemaker geospatial ML model training and deployment
 - 1.0.1 added time series geo-spatial animation to map